lcnetdev/lc-bulk-export-pilot/README.md

 Please create any issues with the new bulk download pilot here.

 LCSH - Pilot

+We are testing a new bulk export process for LCSH and would like to hear any feedback from anyone who uses the bulk downloads.
+The new bulk files can be found http://id.loc.gov/download/ with the titles LC Subject Headings (LCSH) *NEW Pilot*
 ```
 New:
 - New compacted JSON-LD  serialization